lut3k-IT/AutoHotkey-Colemak-DH-ANSI/README.md

 # Colemak DH ANSI settings for AutoHotkey

 Here's my custom AutoHotkey setup tailored for the Colemak DH keyboard layout on an ANSI keyboard type.
 I've incorporated QWERTY layout shortcuts for added convenience.
-I'm also offering a Polish version with polish characters.
+I'm also offering a Polish version with Polish characters.

 ## Features